Pmesa1/Hello-World/README.md

 Greetings,

 I am a student with the purpose and desire of learning and programming.
-I am dedicated and had working.
+I am dedicated and hard working.